-University of Eastern Finland (UEF) - United Nations Environment Programme (UNEP) Course on Multilateral Environmental Agreements
+University of Eastern Finland (UEF) - United Nations Environment Programme (UN Environment) Course on Multilateral Environmental Agreements

 - High profile two week Course on MEAs, international environmental law-making and diplomacy.

 - Intended for experienced government officials engaged in international environmental negotiations.
 Other stakeholders, such as representatives of NGOs and the private sector, researchers and academics in the field of international environmental law are also eligible.
 By far, over 300 participants from all over the world have been trained through the series of the Course.

 - Approximately 30 participants, with an equal distribution from the North and South and taking into account gender balance will be admitted to the Course.